Prag8855/aab/content/guides/blue-card.md

 **[How the Fiktionsbescheinigung works ➞](/guides/fiktionsbescheinigung)**

+If you wait more than 3 months, you can [sue the *Ausländerbehörde* for inaction](/guides/berlin-auslanderbehorde-appointment#sue-the-auslanderbehorde), but it might not help.[^20]

 ### 6. Go to your Blue Card appointment

 Later, the *[[Ausländerbehörde]]* will email you.
 They will invite you for an appointment.